hrgarber/wagyu_mcp_hackathon/wagyu_sports/tests/README.md

 ## How to Add New Tests

+### Test Approaches

+There are two main approaches to testing the MCP server:

+1. **Client-based testing** (in `test_odds_mcp_server.py`):
+   - Uses the MCP client session to test the server through the MCP protocol
+   - Tests the full protocol implementation
+   - Good for integration testing

+2. **Direct testing** (in `test_simple_mcp.py`):
+   - Tests the server methods directly
+   - Faster and simpler for testing core functionality
+   - Good for unit testing

-### Basic Test Structure
+### Client-Based Test Structure

-New tests for the MCP server should follow this pattern:
+Client-based tests for the MCP server should follow this pattern:

 ```python
 @pytest.mark.anyio